 Model Deployment/Update: Used to initially deploy a trained, validated, and tested AI/ML model to the Model Inference function or to deliver an updated model to the Model Inference function.

-Note: Details of the Model Deployment/Update process as well as the use case specific AI/ML models transferred via this process are out of RAN3 Rel-17 study scope.
-The feasibility to single-vendor or multi-vendor environment has not been studied in RAN3 Rel-17 study.
+Note: Details of the Model Deployment/Update process as well as the use case specific AI/ML models transferred via this process are out of RAN3 scope.

 Model Inference is a function that provides AI/ML model inference output (e.g. predictions or decisions).
 Model Inference function may provide model performance feedback to Model Training function when applicable.
 The Model inference function is also responsible for data preparation (e.g. data pre-processing and cleaning, formatting, and transformation) based on Inference Data delivered by a Data Collection function, if required.